Kryen112/HP2PC_AP/docs/DEV_SETUP.md

 - **Default.ini extends past the EditPackages list.** Lines ~389+ are graphics-adapter sections (`[Diamond Stealth III/...]`, `[ATI 3D Rage Pro]`, etc.).
 Inserting `EditPackages=HPArchipelago` via `Add-Content` or any append-to-end will land in the wrong section.
 Always insert *immediately after* `EditPackages=M212Share`.
 The snippet in the engine prep section above does this correctly.
 - **HP.ini overrides Default.ini at runtime AND for UCC.** First game launch copies `Default.ini`'s `[Editor.EditorEngine]` (`EditPackages=`) and `[Core.System]` (`Paths=`, render-device, etc.) into `Documents\Harry - Coding Evolved\HP.ini`.
 After that, both Game.exe and UCC.exe read from HP.ini.
 Edits to Default.ini alone are ignored.
 If a Default.ini change doesn't take effect, also apply it to HP.ini.
 Bit us during fresh-laptop install: adding `EditPackages=IpDrv` to Default.ini alone left UCC failing with `Class APIPCActor has invalid parent IpDrv.TcpLink` until HP.ini was patched too.
 The engine prep snippet above handles both files.
 - **`mklink /J` from PowerShell silently truncates path args with spaces.** It's a `cmd.exe` builtin; PowerShell strips quoting before cmd sees it, so the second arg becomes just the part before the first space.
 The resulting junction is dead.
 It points at a non-existent directory, and `Generate.py` reports `excluding harry_potter_2_pc ... no __init__.py`.
 Use `New-Item -ItemType Junction -Path <link> -Target <target>` (native PowerShell) instead (see Archipelago framework section).
 To recreate a broken junction, `cmd /c rmdir <junction>` removes it safely without touching the target.
 - **`[Engine.GameEngine] ServerActors=` is silently ignored** by M212/HP2 (verified 2026-05-07).
 A valid entry pointing at a real, compiled class produces zero log evidence and zero `PreBeginPlay` invocation.
 Don't design around it.
-The mutator chain works; investigate mutator-via-URL or HGame's GameInfo subclass for runtime hooks.
+Runtime hooks go through a `GameInfo` subclass instead (`DefaultGame=HPArchipelago.APGameInfo`); mutator-via-URL was a dead end.
 - **File encodings differ between user-data files** in `Documents\Harry - Coding Evolved\`:
     - `Game.log`, UTF-16LE (BOM `FF FE`).
 Use `Get-Content -Encoding Unicode` / `Set-Content -Encoding Unicode`.
     - `Game.ini`, `User.ini`, `HP.ini`, and `Default.ini` in `Modded\system\`, ANSI / Windows-1252, no BOM.
 Use `-Encoding Default`.